swotino/Example-Kubernetes/README.md

 The application has different branches:
 * storage: setup the first kubernetes pod
 * application: setup a second pod to manage the storage pod
-* multinode: setup the cluster by different nodes
+* multinode: setup the cluster on different nodes
+* frontend: create a forntend web application to use the backend API